Jontom01/Open-Address-Hashing-Visualizer/README.md

 # Open-Address-Hashing-Visualizer
 (Jan, 2024) - Currently rewriting this project in React.js and Node.js to make it a full web application.
-Going to rewrite the hash algorithms code to make it more reusable, structured and efficient.
+Going to rewrite the hash algorithms and related code to make it more reusable, structured and efficient.